 - Get a full medical assessment from a medical professional approved by the workers’ compensation board.
 If at the ER, ensure your treatment is performed by an approved medical professional.

 - Document everything that occurred while your memory is still fresh.

 - Take pictures of your injuries.

 - File an accident report within 30 days.
 The form can be provided by your employer or from the workers’ compensation board.
 Failure to submit a report could jeopardize your access to the benefits you deserve.

-- Get help from a workers’ compensation lawyer to provide guidance, ensure all filings are timely, and who will gather and preserve evidence, interview eyewitnesses and other actions, as necessary.
+- Get help from a NY workers’ compensation lawyer to provide guidance, ensure all filings are timely, and who will gather and preserve evidence, interview eyewitnesses and other actions, as necessary.

 How to Collect Evidence Regarding Your Injuries

 Your case may require specific types of evidence.
 Ensuring the evidence is collected and preserved can be a critical point in the success of a claim.
 If there were eyewitnesses, they must be interviewed.
-A workers’ compensation attorney performs all tasks related to the collection of evidence, which in cases of serious or catastrophic injury, the worker cannot perform themselves.
+A New York workers’ compensation attorney performs all tasks related to the collection of evidence, which in cases of serious or catastrophic injury, the worker cannot perform themselves.